-Brescia University Undergraduates: Graduates of Brescia University with a bachelor's degree are eligible for preferential acceptance.
-Students who have a minimum grade point average of 3.50 in their major (and for BSW graduates, a grade of "A" in SW 406: Field II) may be automatically admitted into the MSW Program.
+Baccalaureate Graduates of Brescia University: Graduates of Brescia University with a bachelor's degree are eligible to receive preferential acceptance.
+Students who have a minimum grade point average of 3.50 in their major (and for BSW graduates, a grade of "A" in SW 406 Field II) may be automatically admitted into the MSW Program.
 The following conditions apply:

-- the student completes an online application by the designated deadline; - the student applies for acceptance to the first cohort following conferral of their baccalaureate degree from Brescia University; - there is space available in the program; - the student has completed an Intro to Social Work course with a minimum grade of C OR - Brescia's Survey of Social Work course.
+- 1. The student completes an online application by the designated deadline; - 2.
+The student applies for acceptance to the first cohort following conferral of their bachelor degree from Brescia University; - 3.
+There is space available in the program.

+The student has completed an Intro to Social Work course with a minimum grade of C or Brescia's Intro to Social Work course.

 If the number of students who qualify for automatic admission exceeds the available space in the program, students will be accepted on the basis of ranked GPA.
 For example, students with a GPA of 4.0 will be admitted first, 3.99 next, and so on.
-Applicants who received their BSW from a school other than Brescia University are not eligible for preferred admission.
+Brescia University students who do not meet the requirements for automatic admission can still apply but will be required to submit the complete application package.